 Core Concepts

-Pre-Alpha Disclaimer: This is an early pre-alpha release for exploring the SDK and starting development only.
-There is no real MPC signing — all signatures are generated by a single mock signer, not a distributed network.
-Do not submit any real transactions for signing or rely on any security guarantees.
+Pre-Alpha Disclaimer: This is a pre-alpha release for development and testing only.
+Signing uses a single mock signer, not real distributed MPC.
+All 11 protocol operations are implemented (DKG, Sign, Presign, FutureSign, ReEncryptShare, etc.) across all 4 curves and 7 signature schemes, but without real MPC security guarantees.
 The dWallet keys, trust model, and signing protocol are not final; do not rely on any key material until mainnet.
 All interfaces, APIs, and data formats are subject to change without notice.
 The Solana program and all on-chain data will be wiped periodically and everything will be deleted when we transition to Ika Alpha 1.
 This software is provided “as is” without warranty of any kind; use is entirely at your own risk and dWallet Labs assumes no liability for any damages arising from its use.

 dWallet